xayanide/rbxclistrap/README.md

 ### Running Application
 > [!NOTE]
-> Navigate to the directory of rbxclistrap then run either type of applications at least once to set the registry keys required to support URIs and protocols.
+> Navigate to the directory of rbxclistrap then run either type of applications at least once for the bootstrapper to set the registry keys required to support deeplinks.

 - **Running RobloxPlayer**
     > Choose among the methods to run the RobloxPlayer.